Dre Campbell Farm

 The soil has a few basic requirements: water, nutrients, air, and organic matter [1].
 Living organisms are crucial to improving soil health and quality.

-Put nutrients back into the soil by adding compost, kitchen scraps, banana peels, manure, etc.
+Put nutrients back into the soil by adding compost, kitchen scraps, banana peels, manure, and other organic matter.

-To improve clay soil quality, sawdust, peat moss, and composted leaves are other organic amendments you can use.
+To improve clay soil quality, you can use sawdust, peat moss, and composted leaves as additional organic amendments.
 As for heavy, compacted clay, pine bark and gypsum can help improve its structure.

-Add the materials to the top few inches of the soil, then cover it with mulch.
-This is also a simple way to make your soil more fertile naturally.
+Add the materials to the top few inches of the soil, then cover them with mulch.
+This is also a simple way to naturally make your soil more fertile.

 2. Use a Test Kit

-When starting your garden, buying and using a soil test kit early on is best.
+When starting your garden, it’s best to buy and use a soil test kit early on.

-This will tell you of vital nutrients that might be missing from the soil.
-A soil test kit can also tell you whether or not your soil is acidic or alkaline.
+This will tell you about vital nutrients that might be missing from the soil.
+A soil test kit can also tell you whether your soil is acidic or alkaline.

 3. Pay Attention to Nitrogen

-Nitrogen is one of the essential plant nutrients for living plants, as it feeds the microorganisms living in the soil of vegetable gardens and flower beds.
+Nitrogen is one of the essential plant nutrients, as it feeds the microorganisms living in the soil of vegetable gardens and flower beds.

 Make sure you’re adding various nitrogen fertilizers each year.
 Fish emulsion, feather meal, and green grass clippings are natural sources.

-It’s vital to ensure adequate nitrogen is added to your soil in the spring or fall before any new planting occurs.
+It’s vital to ensure your soil receives adequate nitrogen in the spring or fall before any new planting.

 4. Recycle Plant Scraps

-Another way to replenish nutrients in the soil is to recycle plant scraps in your garden.
+Another way to replenish soil nutrients is to recycle plant scraps in your garden.

-In autumn, go outside and collect all of the fallen leaves and scraps from your garden and hedges.
+In autumn, go outside and collect all the fallen leaves, garden, and hedge trimmings.
 These materials make excellent mulch.

 5. Use Ashes From the Fire Pit